laser/laser.github.io/blog/20230131-noodling-go-generics-recursive-interfaces.md

 > January 31, 2022

-I did a bit of noodling over the weekend in an attempt to figure out how to write interface that abstracted over methods whose return type is identical to the receiver's type.
+I did a bit of experimenting over the weekend in an attempt to figure out how to write interface that abstracted over methods whose return type was identical to the receiver's type.
+This is frequently a thing that one wants to do when abstracting over self-cloning objects, or things that implement the [Builder pattern][4].

 For example, suppose we have a struct through which we log stuff: